Natalie Roser Leans Over In Tiny Black Bikini In On Instagram

 Her makeup application was very minimal and allowed her natural beauty to shine through as she sported mascara, pink lipstick, and perhaps a dusting of light-colored eyeshadow.

-However, the details of her bikini were hard to discern from this angle, but she clipped a pair of sunglasses in the middle of the top that were hard to miss.
+However, the details of her bikini were hard to discern from this angle.
+She clipped a pair of sunglasses in the middle of the top that was hard to miss.

-She wore her hair down and accessorized with a white-and-orange scarf with an abstract floral-inspired design.
+She wore her hair down and accessorized with a white-and-orange scarf with an abstract floral-inspired design tied around her head.
 The stunner also sported hoop earrings and a gold circular charm necklace.

 Behind her was an expanse of water with a strip of greenery in the horizon.
 The skies were mostly cloudy and added a moody vibe to the photo, with the blonde hinting at a coming thunderstorm in the caption.

-The other photo showed Natalie posing in the same spot except she stood up and popped out her right leg in front, plus she placed her right hand on her forehead.
+The other photo showed Natalie posing in the same spot except she stood up and popped out her right leg in front.
+In addition, she placed her right hand on her forehead.
 This angle revealed that her bikini top was very small and left a hint of her underboob on show.
 She cradled the glass bottle, empty this time, in her left hand.

 The sensation’s followers rushed to the comments section to send their love.